🏆 Contest Top Culture — The general knowledge contest for everyone! Join now →

 Observe and identify

-Note accepted foods, rejected foods, problematic textures.
+Note accepted and refused foods and problematic textures.
 Understand the child's sensory profile.

 2